 - One-touch buttons: The one-touch boil and simmer buttons make it easy to boil or simmer, providing good temperature control.

 - Safety features: A screen lock prevents setting changes and there is an automatic shut-off after 3 hours of non-stop use.
 The cooktop shuts off in cases of over-voltage, short circuit, overheating or non-suitable cookware being detected.

 5. Secura- Duxtop 8100MC 1800W Portable Induction Cooktop Countertop Burner, Gold

 Super affordable, powerful and lightweight, Secura 8100MC is one of the most popular portable cookers out there.

 It reaches boiling temperature fast and the 1-minute increments offer good heat control and reduce cooking time and energy costs in the long run.
-To ensure even cooking, your pan should have a diameter of at least 5 inches and should not weigh more than 25 pounds.
+Unlike some other models, this one has a relatively quiet fan.

 - Weight: 5lbs.